ZoeELin/Ad-Managing/README.md

 ```

 ## Dependencies
-- [!Gin] is a web framework for Go language that focuses on performance and minimalism.
+- [Gin](https://gin-gonic.com/) is a web framework for Go language that focuses on performance and minimalism.
     - Gin is designed to be fast and lightweight.
     - It provides a HTTP router that allows you to define routes for handling different HTTP requests (GET, POST, PUT, DELETE, etc.) easily.
-- [!Gorm] is an ORM library for the Go programming language that provide CRUD operations on your database.
+- [Gorm](https://gorm.io/index.html) is an ORM library for the Go programming language that provide CRUD operations on your database.

 ## Quick Start